mbianchidev/mb-consulting.dev/README.md

 # Deployment

-Deployment is made in 3 steps.
+Deployment is made of 3 steps.

 - Login to [Vercel](https://vercel.com) with your GitHub account
 - Project -> Deploy
-- Wait for Vercel to deploy your project to production.
+- Wait for Vercel to deploy your project to production and voilà.

+## Custom Domains
 To configure a custom domain, bought outside Vercel, you need to change DNS in your as stated here: https://vercel.com/docs/concepts/projects/custom-domains
-Tip: it can take up to 48 hours, use: https://www.whatsmydns.net/ to check if your DNS change propagated everywhere and don't worry if your site seems not responding, it's probably a DNS issue
+Tip: it can take up to 48 hours, use: https://www.whatsmydns.net/ to check if your DNS change propagated everywhere and don't worry if your site seems not responding, it's probably a DNS issue.